Keith-S-Thompson/fizzbuzz-polyglot/README.md

 The `verify` script executes each program and confirms that its output is correct.
 It works on my system, Ubuntu 12.04 with a certain set of packages installed.

+Note that I don't have a B compiler; instead, I used `sed` to translate `fizzbuzz.b` to equivalent C code, which I then compile and execute.
+I can't guarantee that the translation (which is *extremely* ad-hoc) is correct.

 Do not take this too seriously.